- What does a judge consider when deciding on a sentence?

-This is the early release of an offender serving in a federal prison (not Whitehorse Correctional Centre).
-In certain circumstances, persons serving a jail term at Whitehorse Correctional Centre are still eligible for bail.
+This is the conditional early release of an offender who is serving a term of imprisonment.
+In certain circumstances, persons serving a jail term at Whitehorse Correctional Centre are still eligible.
 When an offender is on parole they must follow certain rules (conditions).
 Parole services are run by the federal government.

 For information on parole, phone Correctional Services of Canada 250-363-3267, or visit the National Parole Board website.